NicholasBottone/BrownClimbingWebsite/server/README.md

 ### `npm run watch`

-Transpiles the .ts files into .js files and outputs in the source directory.
+Transpiles the .ts files into .js files and outputs in the dist directory.
 Automatically transpiles on save.

 ### `npm run dev`